 Looking for the ultimate in comfort food?
 This recipe for White Chicken Chili is by far one of my favorites.
 It is actually my spin on McCormick’s recipe.
 It is super easy and quick to prepare.
 You will be amazed at the flavor profile you get in just under 30 minutes from prep to bowl.
 You may want to consider doubling the recipe…one batch is never enough!

 Heat the oil in a soup pot.
 Once chicken has been cut into bite-sized cubes, season with kosher salt and pepper.
 Coat with the flour.
 I like the addition of flour, as it tends to thicken the chili.
 Add the chicken to the pot and start browning.

 When the chicken is about three-quarters of the way cooked and browned, add the minced shallots.
 Continue browning for another 4 to 5 minutes.

 As the chili is simmering, heat up a pan with enough canola oil for frying.
 Add the tortilla strips and fry in batches.
 Keep a constant eye on them, as they tend to brown rather quickly.
 Once browned, remove from pan and allow to drain on paper towels.
 I also use these tortilla strips in my Chicken Fajita Casserole.

 Add the beans to the chili.
 Simmer for another five minutes.
-To serve, ladle in a bowl and top with cheese, tortilla strips and diced jalapeno (if desired)…ENJOY!
+To serve the White Chicken Chili, ladle in a bowl and top with shredded cheese, tortilla strips, and diced jalapeño (optional).
+ENJOY!